hexrcs/wiki-cli/README.md

 ## Why

-I love CLI, and Ink is awesome! ;)
+I love CLI, and Ink is awesome!
+Also, who doesn't want to read Wikipedia in the terminal? ;)

+This was also a more advanced version of the demo app that I used for my talks on building CLIs.
+Here are the videos: [lightning talk at React Day Berlin](https://www.youtube.com/watch?v=TWYYB-4zeR0) and [meetup talk at TypeScript Berlin](https://www.youtube.com/watch?v=lZly1SPIhfY).

 ## License